fbpx

 If the damage is the tenant’s responsibility, and it’s caught early enough, we seek payment and repairs from them, and we oversee the repairs.
 If it’s hidden until after their departure, we utilize the security deposit first and may then pursue them through legal means and collections, if necessary.

-First, we document the condition with photos and a written report and compare it to the move-in documentation.
-We may use a 3rd-party inspection and documentation company at no cost to you as an owner as well as obtain vendor estimates.
 Then, we will determine what is “normal wear and tear” which is, by state law, the owners responsibility, and what is “beyond normal wear and tear” which is the tenant’s responsibility.
 The repairs will happen at the same time to avoid duplicate or additional charges as they overlap.
 We will order the repair work and handle billing to ensure everything is coordinated efficiently.
 If additional funds are required from the owner for items such as painting or flooring we will present a written estimate and request funds for those repairs before scheduling the work.
 Time off the market or property that sits vacant is potential revenue lost, so we handle this process as quickly and efficiently.

 *Note: When funds are due to an owner from a tenant’s deposit or tenant related damage, those funds may be held for 30 days to reduce the likelihood the deposit funds are disbursed should the itemization be contested in court.